norival/theiaR/README.md

 mycollection <- TheiaCollection$new(query = myquery, dir.path = ".")
 ```

-where `dir.path` is the path you want your tiles to be downloaded.
-If tiles are
+where `dir.path` is the path you want your tiles to be further downloaded.
+If
-already present in `dir.path`, they will be checked by computing a checksum and
+tiles are already present in `dir.path`, they will be checked by computing a
-comparing it to the hash provided by Theia (only available for Sentinel2 data,
+checksum and comparing it to the hash provided by Theia (only available for
-no hash is provided for other collections, and files are then assumed to be
+Sentinel2 data, no hash is provided for other collections, and files are then
-correct).
-This ensures that the files have been correctly downloaded.
+assumed to be correct).
+This ensures that the files have been correctly
+downloaded.

 #### Create a collection from a cart file